Ready to buy? Shop DreamCloud mattresses

 The Casper Wave Hybrid is the most luxurious mattress offered by Casper.
 As a result, it comes with a much higher price tag.
-Like the Casper Original Hybrid and Casper Nova Hybrid, this bed has a 7-inch pocketed coil support core and one 1.5 Airscape polyfoam comfort layer.
+Like the Casper Original Hybrid and Casper Nova Hybrid, this bed has a 7-inch pocketed coil support core and perforated AirScape comfort layers.

 Unlike the other Casper hybrids, the Wave features two, not one, zoned layers to relieve pressure.
-Also, the Wave Hybrid contains gel in two layers and Airscape holes in three of the foam layers.
+Also, ta layer of AirScape latex.
 These additions help the Wave remain temperature neutral, so sleepers stay cool overnight.